 15:15-16:00 Kepa Ruiz Mirazo (University of the Basque Country) Ecological and evolutionary dynamics in the transition from metabolizing protocells towards minimal biological individuals.

-16:45 - 17:30 Discussion and closing moderated by ___
+16:45 - 17:30 Discussion Moderated by Nathaniel Virgo and SOC members

 Digital Hall, Ookayama Campus, Institute of Science Tokyo.